-Exclusive Receive-Only Loud Speaker
+Exclusive Receive Only Loud Speaker

-Under certain usage scenarios (such as hunting for dial tone), a test set operator may prefer to have the test set's speaker remain in Receive-Only mode (muted) while transitioning in and out of Talk mode.
-To accommodate these procedures, the test set may be configured to operate with the speaker exclusively in a Receive-Only mode.
+In some situations (such as when searching for dial tone), you may prefer to have the test set's speaker remain in Receive Only mode (muted) while transitioning in and out of Talk mode.
+To do this, you may configure the test set to operate with the speaker exclusively in a receive only mode.

-To enable/disable Exclusive Receive-Only Loud Speaker mode:
+To enable/disable Exclusive Receive Only Loud Speaker mode: